Sociology of death: 19th century

 The development of the sociology of death can be attributed, at least within a Western concept of sociology, with Harriet Martineau.
 Martineau's work, reflecting on suicide, reaction from it by religion, to insights into national morals, through their book How to Observe Morals and Manners (1838) helped establish a sociological methodology of death.

 Émile Durkheim, in his work Suicide (1897) and The Elementary Forms of the Religious Life (1912), contributed to the sociological exploration and examination of death and its social impact; introducing sociological monographs, case studies, and statistical evidence to this field of study.

 In The Elementary Forms of the Religious Life, Durkheim outlines: 'when someone dies, the group to which he belongs feels itself lessened and, to react against this loss, it assembles.
 Collective sentiments are renewed which then lead men to seek one another and to assemble together'.
 Here, evidence to the sociological nature of dying and death are considered.

 To an extent Weber is also attributed to the creation of a sociology of death.
-In their work on Puritan beliefs and the development of capitalism they outline that death, although the end of an individual, can be seen as a crucial momenet where the development of society takes place within.
+In their work on Puritan beliefs and the development of capitalism they outline that death, although the end of an individual, can be seen as a crucial moment where the development of society takes place within.
 Through rituals and belief systems, common collective agreement of what society should be is born.
 In the Puritan case study, Weber's work leans on the afterlife belief of predestination – a belief system that Weber outlined helped to establish capitalist society.